-Method of Work 40% Application of theory Application of culinary methods & tech nniques Quality of Finished Product - appearance, taste, texture 20% Total 100%
+Method of Work

+- Application of theory - Application of culinary methods & techniques

+- appearance, taste, texture - Total

 Grade Definition Grade Point Equivalent

-A+ 90 - 100% 4.00
+A+ A 90 - 100% 80 - 89% 4.00

-A B 80 - 89% 70 - 79% 3.00
+В 70 - 79% 3.00

-C 60 - 69% 2.00
+С 60 - 69% 2.00

 D 50 - 59% 1.00

 F (Fail) 49% and below 0.00

 CR (Credit) Credit for certificate requirements has been awarded.

 S Satisfactory achievement in field /clinical placement or non-graded subject area.

-U Unsatisfactory achievement in
+Unsatisfactory achievement in

 field/clinical placement or non-graded

-N/ subject area.
+subject area.

-Х A temporary grade limited to situations
+A temporary grade limited to situations

 with extenuating circumstances giving a

 student additional time to complete the

 requirements for a course.

-NR Grade not reported to Registrar's office.
+Grade not reported to Registrar's office.

-W Student has withdrawn from the course

-without academic penalty.
+Student has withdrawn from the course without academic penalty.